ArneBachmann/sos/README.md

 - Read the documentation on the [official website](https://sos-vcs.net), chat with the author and others [on Gitter](https://gitter.im/sos-vcs/Lobby), file issues and requests [on Github](https://github.com/ArneBachmann/sos/issues), or check out the code repository [on Github](https://github.com/ArneBachmann/sos)
 - [Buy the developer a coffee](https://PayPal.Me/ArneBachmann/) to show your appreciation!

-### From the author ###
-> I've been developing this software continuously over the course of the last months in my spare time, and I think it turned out great so far.
-Due to other duties in my life I cannot, however, continue at this pace without the support of a lively community, or getting some kind of funding for the effort that I put into SOS.
-Bug reports, feature requests and contributions are welcome, granted there's enough time to process them.
-Please support SOS in any way suiting you, and spread the word!

 ### List of Abbreviations and Definitions ###
 - **MPL**: [*Mozilla Public License*](https://www.mozilla.org/en-US/MPL/)
 - **PyPI**: [*Python Package Index*](https://pypi.python.org/pypi)